selipot/hycom-oceantrack/data-bucket-description.md

 This bucket contains two distinct and related datasets:

-1. The first dataset in `hycom-25-global/eulerian/` consists of Eulerian (fixed grid) field variables which were generated from a 1-year simulation of the HYCOM model as described in [Arbic et al. 2022](https://dx.doi.org/10.1029/2022JC018551).
-The version of the dataset used for this publication can be accessed via the OSiRIS infrastructure of the University of Michigan-Ann Harbor.
-Details for accessing OSiRIS can be obtained by contacting Dr. Brian K. Arbic (arbic@umich.edu).
-The S3 bucket described here provides an alternative distribution of the same data (except model bottom velocity data) but organized differently as cloud-optimized [zarr directory stores](https://zarr.readthedocs.io/en/stable/).
+1. The dataset in `hycom-25-global/eulerian/` consists of Eulerian (fixed grid) field variables which were generated from a 1-year simulation of the HYCOM model as described in [Arbic et al. 2022](https://dx.doi.org/10.1029/2022JC018551).
+The S3 bucket described here provides these data as cloud-optimized [zarr directory stores](https://zarr.readthedocs.io/en/stable/).

-2. The second dataset in `hycom-25-global/lagrangian/` consists of Lagrangian particle trajectories advected in the velocity fields of the model at two depth (0 m and 15 m) and are not available elsewhere.
+2. The dataset in `hycom-25-global/lagrangian/` consists of Lagrangian particle trajectories advected in the velocity fields of the model at two depth (0 m and 15 m) and are not available elsewhere.

 A manuscript providing further details on how the Lagrangian dataset was produced with the [Ocean Parcels software](https://oceanparcels.org) is in preparation.
 Once submitted this manuscript will be referenced here.
 In the meantime, for further information not available in this README file, please email Dr. Shane Elipot at selipot@miami.edu